29thStPublishing/Dumpling2/DumplingDocs.md

 2. In order to use iCloud for syncing reading status, add CloudKit.framework to your project, turn on iCloud in the target's *Capabilities* section for *Key-value storage*.
 The sample project (**DumplingDemo**) uses the default container for storing and retrieving values.
 If you wish to use a custom container, the code will change accordingly

-3. If you turn on App Groups for multiple projects and instantiate **IssueHandler** and **VolumeHandler** with the appropriate shared folder, you can read the data across multiple apps.
+3. If you turn on App Groups for multiple projects and instantiate **IssueHandler**, **VolumeHandler** and **ArticleHandler** with the appropriate shared folder, you can read the data across multiple apps.
 To do this, you will need an app id with *App Groups* enabled and set the app group in *Capabilities* for all projects sharing the data